7 Signs You’re Stuck in Your Comfort Zone Without Realizing It

 - Real consequences

-If you often feel like you clearly know what to do, but still don’t do it, that’s a strong sign you may be operating within a comfort zone loop without realizing it.
+If you often know exactly what you should do but still don’t take action, that’s a strong sign you may be caught in a comfort zone loop without realizing it.

 7. You Feel Restless, But Don’t Change Anything

-This is one of the most important signs — and also one of the most commonly overlooked.
+This is one of the most important signs — and also one of the easiest to overlook.

 You might feel: